 A week from today, I’m moving to New Haven, CT.
-I’ve got to be the only person excited about moving to Connecticut in January, but I am, because I’ll be starting a new job as a video producer at Yale School of Medicine!
+I’ve got to be the only person excited about moving to Connecticut in January, but I am, because I’ll be starting a new job as at Yale!

 The last month has been a blur: at Thanksgiving, I flew to Rochester, NY to hang out with some dear friends I met in Izmir, Turkey.
 Luckily, Yale invited me for a final interview the week after, and even luckier, my friends let me stay in their guest room while I drove back and forth to New Haven through snow storms, waited for my job offer and background checks to finish, and then went back to New Haven to sign a lease on an apartment.
 December is gone, and I’ve managed to procrastinate on an epic scale on the term paper I need to be writing for my master’s program.
 Plus I’m trying to set up utilities in my name for my apartment while I’m in Nevada, and the electric company doesn’t have my unit in their system.
 But of course Comcast was very easy to set up an expensive internet + cable package.